hexawyz/Exo/Docs/Razer DeathAdder Platform 3.md

 # Razer Platform 3

-Platform 3 is the name given by Razer for this protocol used for Chroma devices and newer.
+Platform 2 and Platform 3 are the names given by Razer for this protocol used for Chroma devices and newer.
+(Also saw a reference to "Protocol 2.5" in the files 🤷)
 This protocol uses 90 byte packets sent and received through HID Feature GET/SET on report ID `00`.

 Razer generally installs kernel drivers to access those devices, although their use does not seem to be strictly necessary.